If you’ve never tried air fryer popcorn before, you are in for a treat!

 - If desired, spritz the unpopped kernels with cooking spray over the sink or somewhere easy to clean up (recommended for better flavor).

 - Close the mesh basket, place it in the air fryer, and cook for approximately 8.5 minutes.

 - Once the popcorn sounds done (see notes above), use potholders to carefully remove the mesh basket from the air fryer and place it on a cutting board or somewhere to cool – the metal will be hot!

-- After a couple minutes have passed, you can safely retrieve your popcorn!
-Add any addition toppings desired, and enjoy!
+- After a couple of minutes have passed, you can safely retrieve your popcorn!
+Add any additional toppings desired, and enjoy!

 If you found this article helpful, please consider joining my email newsletter community for new recipes delivered straight to your inbox!

 I only spritzed cooking oil on the unpopped kernels, and that was quite tasty, much more so than plain air popped popcorn.